 Noise.

-Whether you are camping in a campground or out on the trail far from civilization, please consider the noise you make near others.
-Shouting, talking too loudly or playing loud music, using speakers, etc. can be really hard for your neighbors.
+Whether you are camping in a campground or out on a trail far from civilization, please consider the noise you make near others.
+Shouting, talking too loudly or playing loud music, using speakers, etc. can be hard for your neighbors.
 Hearing natural sounds in the outdoors is one of the greatest things about camping.

 Generators.